-The idea of a tribute to George Washington first arose 16 years before his death, at the Continental Congress of 1783.
+The idea of a tribute to George Washington was first broached 16 years before his death, by the Continental Congress of 1783.
 But the new nation had more pressing problems and funds were not readily available.
 It wasn’t until the early 1830s, with the 100th anniversary of Washington’s birth approaching, that any action was taken.

-The cornerstone was laid on July 4, 1848, and construction continued for 6 years, until declining contributions and the Civil War brought work to a halt at an awkward 153 feet (you can still see a change in the color of the stone about one-third of the way up).
-It took until 1876 for sufficient funds to become available, thanks to President Grant’s authorization for use of federal moneys to complete the project, and another 4 years after that for work to resume on the unsightly stump.
-The Washington Monument’s dedication ceremony took place in 1885, and the monument finally opened to the public in 1888.
+The cornerstone was laid in 1848 and construction continued for 6 years, until declining contributions and the Civil War brought work to a halt at an awkward 153 feet (you can still see a change in the color of the stone about one-third of the way up).
+It took until 1876 for sufficient funds to become available, thanks to President Grant’s authorization for use of federal monies to complete the project, and another 4 years after that for work to resume on the unsightly stump.
+The monument finally opened to the public in 1888.

-Visiting the Washington Monument: First off, you need to know that admission is free, but you’ll need a ticket.
-Travel light and definitely don’t bring large backpacks, strollers, and open containers of food or drink, all of which are not allowed inside the Monument.
-When you have your ticket, stand in line to enter the Monument.
-Once inside you’ll pass through a small screening facility before boarding Monument’s large elevator, which whisks you upward for 70 seconds.
+Visiting the Washington Monument: Even though admission is free, you’ll need a ticket; see below for details.
+Travel light and definitely don’t bring large backpacks, strollers, or open containers of food or drink, none of which are allowed inside the Monument.
+When you arrive, stand in line to pass through the new permanent security screening facility, and from there into the Monument’s large elevator, which takes you upward for 70 seconds.

-You won’t arrive at the pinnacle of the 555-foot, 5 1/8 inches-tall obelisk, but close to it: the 500-foot level of the world’s tallest free-standing work of masonry.
+You won’t arrive at the pinnacle of the 555-foot, 5 1/8-inch-tall obelisk, but close to it: the 500-foot level of the world’s tallest freestanding work of masonry.
 At this height, it’s clear to see that the Washington Monument lies at the very heart of Washington, D.C. landmarks.
 Its 360-degree views are spectacular.
 Due east are the Capitol and Smithsonian buildings; due north is the White House; due west are the World War II and Lincoln memorials (with Arlington National Cemetery beyond); due south are the Martin Luther King, Jr. and Jefferson memorials, overlooking the Tidal Basin and the Potomac River.
-On a clear day, you can see 20 miles in any direction, according to a National Park Service ranger I spoke to.
+On a clear day, it's said you can see 20 miles in any direction.